-Two bills that would allow Virginia municipalities to adopt ranked choice voting (RCV) in certain local elections are headed to Governor Ralph Northam’s desk after passing the State Senate last Thursday, February 27.
+Two bills that would allow Virginia municipalities to adopt ranked choice voting (RCV) in certain local elections passed the Virginia State Senate on Thursday, February 27.
+Governor Ralph Northam signed HB 1103 on April 10th and HB 506 on April 6th.

 Introduced by long-time RCV advocate, FairVote Virginia cofounder, and current Virginia House of Delegates member Sally Hudson, HB 1103 would allow municipalities to institute a pilot program for RCV elections in town council and board of supervisors elections.
 It passed the House with bipartisan support before passing the Senate last week.